8 Literary Relics From the World's Largest Private Collection of Mark Twain Memorabilia

 Kevin Mac Donnell, a rare bookseller in Austin, Texas, safeguards over 8000 Twain-related items in a climate-controlled home archive.

-Mac Donnell safeguards his Twain collection in a climate-controlled home archive, which he opens up to the occasional researcher or bookseller.
+Mac Donnell safeguards his Twain collection in a climate-controlled home archive, which he opens up to researchers, librarians, and museum curators.
 Here, the collector provides literature lovers with a virtual peek inside his holdings.

 1. A PICTURE OF MARK TWAIN’S POTENTIAL TEENAGE SWEETHEART

 One of Mac Donnell’s most intriguing finds surfaced at an antiques market in Washington state.
 The 1855 daguerreotype depicts a teen girl named Iowa Burns, who had once lived in Keokuk, Iowa.
 Scrawled phrases along the daguerreotype’s corners read “sweet sixteen," "Iowa Burns," "Keokuk Iowa," and "taken 1855 Mark Twain's sweetheart.”
 Pinned to the hinged panel opposite the portrait was a thin piece of paper, which said “Minnie Albert's sister Iowa Burns—sweetheart of Mark Twain."
 Also tucked inside the daguerreotype's case was a note, which said: "In 1855 Iowa Burns at 'sweet sixteen' a sweetheart of Mark Twain who lived across the street from her parents at Keokuk Iowa.
 Taken in 1855, a sister of my aunt Minnie Burns Albert, wife of T. G. Albert, Salem."